Vyazma

+History

 Medieval history and monuments

 Vyazma was first mentioned in a chronicle under the year of 1230, although it is believed to be much older than that.
-The town was named after the river, whose name was from Russian word "вязь" (vyaz), meaning "bog" or "swamp".
+The town was named after the river, whose name was from the Russian word "вязь" (vyaz), meaning "bog" or "swamp".
 At the time, the town belonged to a lateral branch of the Rurikid House of Smolensk, and carried on a lively trade with Narva on the Gulf of Finland.
 In 1403, the local princes were expelled by Lithuanians to Moscow, where they took the name of Princes Vyazemsky.
 The most notable among them were Pyotr Vyazemsky, an intimate friend of the poet Alexander Pushkin and a poet himself, and Sophie Viazemski, a French writer, for a time married to Jean-Luc Godard.

 In 1494, Vyazma was captured by the Grand Duchy of Moscow and turned into a fortress, of which but a single tower remains.
 Two important abbeys were embellished with stone churches, including a rare three-tented church dedicated to Our Lady of Smolensk (Hodegetria) and consecrated in 1638 after Polish occupation between 1611 and 1634.
 A barbican church of the same abbey dates back to 1656, and the town's cathedral was completed by 1676.
 Other churches are designed mostly in baroque style.

-Battles of Vyazma

 Napoleonic wars

 During the French invasion of Russia in 1812, there was a battle between the retreating French army (up to 37,000 troops) and the Russian army (25,000 men) near Vyazma on October 22, 1812.
-The vanguard of the Russian army under the command of Lieutenant General Mikhail Miloradovich and a Cossack unit of General Matvey Platov attacked the rearguard corps of Marshal Louis-Nicolas Davout east of Vyazma and cut off his retreat.
+The vanguard of the Russian army under the command of Lieutenant General Mikhail Miloradovich and a Cossack unit of General Matvey Platov (coordinated by Miloradovich) attacked the rearguard corps of Marshal Louis-Nicolas Davout east of Vyazma and cut off his retreat.
 Owing to the intervention of Eugène de Beauharnais and Józef Poniatowski, Davout managed to break through the Russian army's encirclement.

 However, the French army's attempts to hold the heights near Vyazma and the town itself were unsuccessful.
 By the evening of October 22, Russians seized Vyazma, which had been set on fire by the French.
 The French lost 6,000 men during the battle; 2,500 soldiers were taken prisoners.
 The Russians lost around 2,000 men.